trnsrt/ts/_drafts/key-defi-attributes-inclusive.md

 ### To be continued
 We will continue our series with another attribute in our next post, this time 'open source'.

+---
+*This piece is [first published]() in [BlockchainIST Center](https://medium.com/blockchainist-center) on January 8th, 2022.*

+*None of the views expressed in this article should be considered as investment advice*